ljsinclair/featurebase-docs/docs/tools/fbsql/fbsql-loader-eg-home.md

 nav_order: 20
 ---

-# Import data from a specified data source
+# How do I use fbsql loader to import data from a data source?

-This example demonstrates how to use fbsql to:
+This example demonstrates how to:
-* Connect to your FeatureBase Cloud account via API key or user credentials
+* Create a FeatureBase table ready for ingested data
+* Create an Impala, Kafka or PostgreSQL data source
-* Import data to an existing table from a specified data source
+* Create a TOML configuration file for your data source
+* Run the fbsql loader command with the TOML configuration file

 ## Before you begin